yinonsh/logline/README.md

 # Logline

-Logline is a simple yet powerful framework that integrates with existing logging framework (logback or log4j), to solves a very common problem - reproduction of use cases that require fine control of an application execution flow, for example:
+Logline is a simple yet powerful framework that integrates with existing logging framework (logback or log4j), to solves a very common problem - reproduction of use cases that require fine control of an application execution flow.
+For example:

 * A deadlock between multiple threads
 * A hanging thread